 Brussels also has her own airport called Zaventem or ‘Brussels Airport’.
 From here it’s about 30 minutes by car, 17 minutes by train or 55 minutes by bus to central Brussels.
 But check prior to your flight which airport you’ll need to go to, because Brussels also has the Charleroi Airport, which is a smaller one but a little further away from the city centre.

 When traveling to Belgium make sure you stay connected without wasting money on high roaming costs.
-Get yourself a prepaid sim card for Belgium or buy a sim card at Brussels Airport on arrival
+Get yourself a sim card for Belgium or buy a sim card at Brussels Airport on arrival

 I hope all the above tips are helpful for your city trip to Brussels.
 If you have any questions or other recommendations, please leave us a comment below.